-The term Autism spectrum disorders (ASD) includes the diagnoses of Autism, Asperger’s Disorder, and
+The term Autism Spectrum Disorder (ASD) includes the diagnoses of Autism and what used to be called Asperger’s

-Pervasive Developmental Disorder, Not Otherwise Specified.
-The primary deficit in ASD is impaired social
+Disorder, and Pervasive Developmental Disorder, Not Otherwise Specified.
+The primary deficit in ASD is

-communication.
-This can stem from a poor ability to recognize social behaviors in others, a poor ability
+impaired social communication.
+This can stem from a poor ability to recognize social behaviors in others,

-to understand or interpret social behavior, a poor ability to respond socially and/or a poor ability to form social attachments
+a poor ability to understand or interpret social behavior, a poor ability to respond socially and/or a poor ability to form

-appropriately.
-It is difficult for them to empathize with others or to understand their own subjective
+and to respond appropriately.
+It is difficult for them to empathize with others or to understand their

 While helping individuals with ASD learn to improve their social and communication